 When PTAB found the two claims of Oil States patent invalid, Oil States challenged the PTAB decision to the Federal Circuit court, both on the patentability of the claim in question as well as challenge the IPR process.
 The company further stated that a patent is private property and challenges to its validity is a judicial process which requires a jury.

 This Court has recognized, and the parties do not dispute, that the decision to grant a patent is a matter involving public rights—specifically, the grant of a public franchise.
 Inter partes review is simply a reconsideration of that grant, and Congress has permissibly reserved the PTO’s authority to conduct that reconsideration.
 Thus, the PTO can do so without violating Article III

 While the outcome was highly predicted by the Industry’s people, some still think that there is still some space for further constitutional challenges.

 In the recent decision for Teva Pharmaceutical vs. Helsinn Healthcare, the Supreme Court affirmed the decision given by Federal Circuit, a court set up to handle such patent cases.
 But this is not always the case.
 Since 2014, the Supreme court has upheld the Federal Circuit in only two of 16 patent cases, a Reuters review showed.

 This lack of agreement between the Supreme court and Federal Circuit reflects a conflict at the top US legal system over intellectual property rights, which are critical to many industries.

-Its reversal of decisions issued by the Federal Circuit makes harder to sue a company, which is highly beneficial for big companies like Apple, Samsung, and Google as they have a high chance of escaping the patent infringement by “Patent trolls”.
+Its reversal of decisions issued by the Federal Circuit makes it harder to sue a company, which is highly beneficial for big companies like Apple, Samsung, and Google as they have a high chance of escaping patent infringements by “Patent trolls”.

-Authored by: Vipin Singh, Reseach Analyst, Market Research
+Authored by: Vipin Singh, Research Analyst, Market Research